-9784 Computer Aided Drafting and Design (FLEX) Grade 11-12 .50 credit
+9784 Computer Aided Drafting and Design

 This program will allow students in the Engineering and Industrial Technology pathways to gain knowledge in the use of AutoCAD and related software.
 Students will receive instruction in the use of AutoCAD, AutoCAD architecture Revit, and Autodesk Inventor programs.
 Students will read, draw, and interpret shop drawings and building plans in 2D and 3D.
 Students will use drafting practices to reinforce mathematical concepts of area, perimeter, volume, and other geometric concepts.